menty44/bank-account/README.md

 ### Prerequisites

-The application stores data in a database
+The application stores data in a database.
 The database used is mysql.

 ## Built With